 - What procedures will you implement to ensure that the room-cleaning process remains satisfactory and ideal to the guest while maintaining its quality controls?

 - Will the expense savings in labor, chemicals, or energy cover any extra costs in guest complaints, labor to redo early checkouts, or other efforts to maintain the operation?
-Some hotels have realized as much as a 1.8-room improvement in productivity per day, but many report no change.
+Some hotels have realized a 1.8-room improvement in productivity per day, but many report no change.

-Further, what are those operational points you need to understand to increase productivity?
+Further, what operational points do you need to understand to increase productivity?

-- Housekeeping staff trained to change bedsheets daily must get retrained with the new policies in place.
+- Housekeeping staff trained to change bedsheets daily must get retrained with the new policies.
 Thus creating procedures for communicating which beds should get changed and which ones should get left alone is critical, especially with the non-English speaking staff.

 - The system must devise a record of which beds have been changed and have only got made up.
 The system must provide a code that labels the status of each bed in each unit.
-This system must also provide for the event a guest who checked out early.
+This system must also offer a guest who checked out early for the event.
 If the housekeeper is still on the property, They should return to the room to make the bed again, but with fresh linen.
 If the room attendant has clocked out, someone else must remake the bed in the room before it's put back on the market.

 - Your housekeeping department will have to learn how to decide whether to change sheets on days when it is not required but not acceptably clean.
 For instance, would makeup on a sheet mean changing the linen?
 What if there were a makeup stain on the pillowcase?

-The percentage of sheets left unchanged may vary among hotels, depending on the average length of stay and guest type.
-If, for instance, the hotel's average length of stay is 2.8 days, and the policy is to change sheets every three days, in effect, the procedure is to change sheets in checkouts only.
+The percentage of unchanged sheets may vary among hotels, depending on the average length of stay and guest type.
+If, for instance, the hotel's average length of stay is 2.8 days, and the policy is to change sheets every three days, in effect, the procedure is to change sheets at checkouts only.

 General managers want to know how this change in policy affects the bottom line.
 While room-cleaning productivity may remain relatively unchanged, some hotels project that linen life may be prolonged by 15 percent.
 Outside laundry costs may be reduced by 9 percent.
-In fact, real savings come from the laundry.
-In a national survey conducted by Ecolab, the average cost of cleaning hotel guestroom linens is $0.232 per pound.
+Actual savings come from the laundry.
+Ecolab's national survey, the average cost of cleaning hotel guestroom linens is $0.232 per pound.
 These cost factors were compiled with laundries operating at maximum efficiency.
 Considering that a king sheet weighs about 1.8 pounds, a double sheet 1.2 pounds, and a pillowcase .3 pounds, there is a mini-mum potential savings of 3 pounds or almost a dollar per room.

 The most important factor is for the staff to be honest with themselves and the guests.
 Is saving the environment the issue?
-Or is it saving the bottom line?
+Or is it holding the bottom line?
 Guests are quick to see a hotel's motivation for policy changes.
-They may not appreciate a reduction in service if they do not see consistent environmental actions in other areas as such as light bulbs, recycling, or motion sensors to control HVAC).
+They may not appreciate a reduction in service if they do not see consistent environmental actions in other areas, such as light bulbs, recycling, or motion sensors to control HVAC).
 Will guests stop staying at a hotel just because their sheets are not changed?
-Can we expect guests to ask during reservation calls, "Do you change your bed sheets every day?"
+During reservation calls, can we expect guests to ask, "Do you change your bedsheets every day?"
 Will we see advertisements with the tagline "We change sheets daily"?
 Probably not.

-In fact, if a hotel provides proper training, thorough operational procedures, and related environmental efforts, it can save many gallons of water, tons of detergent, and vast amounts of energy.
+If a hotel provides proper training, thorough operational procedures, and related environmental efforts, it can save many gallons of water, tons of detergent, and energy.
 If guests are supportive of the actions, it is a win-win situation.